OlinDSA2025/olindsa2025.github.io/in_class/day01.md

 ## Course Structure and Major Topics

-The goal of this course is for you to learn how to frame problems formally and ultimately select appropriate data structures and algorithms to solve them.
+The goal of this course is for you to learn how to frame problems using the language of computation and select appropriate data structures and algorithms to solve them.
 We'll get more into what we mean by framing problems later (there is an example later today), but for now I want to focus on the sorts of problems we will be tackling and the algorithmic strategies we will be using to solve them.

 ### Data Structures